 This module will enable students to examine and evaluate core principles and concepts of organisational psychology and ergonomics as it relates to workplace culture, behaviour and design.
 The module objective is to provide students with the knowledge and comprehension of underlying organisational and human factors that impact on good safety performance in the context of hazard management.

 The aim of this module is to take an organisational and strategic view of management, leadership, partnership and policy for occupational health and safety together with key legal principles on which safety law is based.
 By analysing and evaluating these legal, policy and managerial approaches, students will be able to determine the basis to the current approaches to occupational health and place it within a political, environmental, social and economic context.

-You can expect to spend between 450 and 500 hours on your project, plus another 150 on the accompanying research methods module.
-The module will cover experimental design, quantitative and qualitative analysis, and management, presentation and computing skills.
-You'll learn to evaluate different research techniques, search for and review relevant literature, come up with a research proposal, and analyse and present data.
+This module will cover experimental design, quantitative and qualitative analysis, and management, presentation and computing skills.
+Students will learn to evaluate different research techniques, and search for and review relevant literature.

 You will do practical work in the form of workplace visits, risk assessments and laboratory simulations, as well as attending lectures, workshops and seminars.
 You’ll explore the theory in lectures – some of which are given by external specialists - and apply it in seminars through group work, discussions and problem-solving exercises based on real-life scenarios.
 Case study evaluations and discussions with professionals will further consolidate your understanding.
 In workshops you’ll learn how to use equipment, including occupational hygiene and noise monitoring equipment, and carry out inspections, audits and assessments.